-The Personal Health Questionnaire (PHQ9) (1) is a 9 item questionnaire used to assess symptoms associated with depression.
+The Patient Health Questionnaire (PHQ-9) (1) is a nine item questionnaire used to assess symptoms associated with depression.
 Use of the tool will help you better understand the frequency, intensity and impact to functioning of any symptoms your client may be experiencing.
 By using the questionnaire and noting the results over time, you will be able to understand the patient's overall level of depressive symptoms, changes to their symptoms and the impact of those symptoms on their functioning, and whether self-reported symptoms may reach a significant impact.
 When considering a diagnosis, you will still need to use clinical interviewing skills to determine whether the symptoms are causing clinically significant distress or impairment, and whether those symptoms are not better explained or attributed to other conditions the client is experiencing.

 Scoring